 I. Pragmatic Considerations Refute Objectivism

 One pragmatic test of any philosophy is to ask the question, “If everyone adopted this philosophy, would this create a functional and desirable society?
-In the case of Rand’s Objectivism, the answer is a resounding no.
+In the case of Rand’s Objectivism, the answer is a resounding, "No."

 Consider what would society be like if everyone adopted the ideals of Objectivism.
 The Stanford Encyclopedia of Philosophy states, “Conspicuous by their absence from Rand's list of virtues are the “virtues of benevolence,” such as kindness, charity, generosity, and forgiveness.”
 Objectivism promotes selfishness as an ideal.
-Because Objectivism promotes selfishness and relativistic ethics, it is not really all that surprising that Ayn Rand glorified and romanticized non-consensual forced sexual advances of the hero (what most dictionaries would define as rape) for the sake of pleasure in her novel The Fountainhead, as quoted:
+Because Objectivism promotes selfishness and relativistic ethics, it is not really all that surprising that Ayn Rand glorified and romanticized non-consensual forced sexual advances of the hero (what most dictionaries would define as rape), for the sake of selfish pleasure, in her novel The Fountainhead, as quoted:

 "She tried to tear herself away from him.
 The effort broke against his

 arms that had not felt it.
 Her fists beat against his shoulders, against

 his face.
 He moved one hand, took her two wrists and pinned them behind